saifshahriar/dwm-saif/README.md

 Edit `config.mk` to match your local setup (dwm is installed into the `/usr/local` namespace by default).

-First time installing the window manager, type this commnad (as root) to setup everything.
+First time installing the window manager, type this command (as root) to setup everything.
 ```bash
 make setup